SMADSDevloper/projects/README.md

-#   Employee Data Base  Based  on  OOPS Concept
+#   Employee Data  Based  on  OOPS Concept

  #  description
 <i>This Employee Management System Project application stores all the employee's information in a database.
 It is an application developed in Java GUI technology and database used is SQLite.
 It contains employee information like employee id, first name etc .</i>